 Surface Finish

-Aluminum 6061 generally delivers a smooth surface finish, making it an excellent choice when aesthetics is important.
-Aluminum 7075 can also achieve a satisfactory surface finish, but it may require more effort due to its high hardness.
+Aluminum 6061 generally provides a smooth surface finish, making it an excellent choice for applications where aesthetics are important.
+While Aluminum 7075 can also achieve a satisfactory surface finish, it may require more effort and specialized techniques due to its higher hardness and greater resistance to machining.

 Conclusion